Skip to main content

 Make those contracts enforce debits-equal-credits integrity, valid Chart of Accounts mappings, sign conventions, and close-aligned cutoffs.
 If you segment by currency or account type, keep labels and rules consistent across entities so drift does not create reconciliation noise later.

 Route policy-owned topics outside the close lane.
-This grounding pack does not establish specific rules for interest-bearing account treatment or state-regulation obligations, so escalate those questions with the affected entities and supporting evidence instead of patching through ad hoc mapping changes.
+Escalate questions about interest-bearing account treatment or state-regulation obligations with the affected entities and supporting evidence instead of patching through ad hoc mapping changes.

 If you need a deeper policy read, pull in Platform Wallet Compliance: Float Rules Interest Bearing Accounts and State Regulations.